howto-ruby/rubygems-style-guide/README.md

 ## Source Code Layout

+- top-level directories:
+  - app
+  - bin
+  - config
+  - doc
+  - ext
+  - features
+  - lib
+  - spec
+  - templates
+  - test
+  - tmp
+- what goes in lib?
+- what directories are under lib?
+- top-level files:
+  - README.md
+  - CHANGELOG.md
+  - DEVELOPERS.md
+  - TODO.md
+  - LICENSE
+  - AUTHORS
+  - gemspec
+  - Gemfile
+  - dotfile opts

 ## Naming

+- foo-bar -> foo/bar
+- foo_bar -> foo_bar

 ## Gemspec

+- files to specify
+- specifying included files
+- post_install
+- security

 ### Platform

+- releasing for multiple platforms

 ## Documentation

+- What it is
+- Basic Usage
+- Examples of more usage
+- How to develop
+- Communication: bugs, questions, code
+- Version control policies

 ## Tests

+- How to run

 ## Configuration

+- Specifying an interface for users to configure your gem
+  - as a library
+  - as a command-line tool

 ## Dependency Management

+- Runtime dependencies
+  - hard, at install
+  - soft, e.g. platform issues
+- Development dependencies
+  - required to run tests vs. used in development

 ## Exceptions

+- What exceptions can the lib raise?
+- How are they handled within the lib?

 ## Extensions

+- how to extend or change functionality
+- how it loads plugins, how to configure
+- hooks

 ### RubyGems Extensions

+- rubygems_plugin

 ## Handling IO

+- logging
+- stdout, stdin, stderr
+- warnings

 ## Maintenance